OscarJauffret/FlowshopSLS/README.md

 ---
 # How to run

+> [!Important]
-Please note that the rng is different depending on the compiler used.
+> Please note that the rng is different depending on the compiler used.
 For example, the same seed may produce different results when using `cmake` or `make` (although a seed is not used in the testing phase).

 ## If you have CMake installed
 If you have `cmake` (at least version 3.26) installed, you can run the following commands in the root of the project: